-Athletes should get to know their Certified Athletic Trainer when they are healthy and have no complaints of injury/illness—you never know when you might need their help.
+Athletes should get to know their AT when they are healthy and have no complaints of injury/illness—you never know when you might need their help.

-Injuries for any Overlake School Student (whether occurring in school or not) can be assessed and treated by the Overlake School Certified Athletic Trainer (in conjunction with your physician, physical therapist, etc.).
+Injuries for any Overlake School Student, whether occurring in school or not, can be assessed and treated by the Overlake School AT in conjunction with your physician, physical therapist, etc.

-Overlake's Athletic Trainer is Kim Stevens.
-Kim holds B.S. degrees in both Athletic Training and Exercise Science, from Linfield College, and and M.A. in Post-Professional Athletic Training from the University of North Carolina at Chapel Hill.
-She conducted undergraduate research on the plank exercise and completed her Master's thesis on training load effects on shoulder mechanics.
-Additionally, she is interested in injury prevention, rehabilitation, and correcting muscle imbalance to reduce injury.
+Overlake's AT is Kim Stevens.
+Kim holds B.S. degrees in both Athletic Training and Exercise Science, from Linfield College, and M.A. in Post-Professional Athletic Training from the University of North Carolina at Chapel Hill.
+She conducted undergraduate research on the plank exercise and completed her Master's thesis on training load effects on shoulder mechanics in volleyball players.
+Additionally, she is interested in injury prevention, rehabilitation, and emergency response and planning.

-Athletic trainers (ATs) are highly qualified, multi-skilled health care professionals who collaborate with physicians to provide preventative services, emergency care, clinical diagnosis, therapeutic intervention and rehabilitation of injuries and medical conditions.
-Athletic trainers work in collaboration with a physician as prescribed by state licensure statutes.
-Athletic trainers improve functional outcomes and specialize in patient education to prevent injury and re-injury.
-Preventative care provided by an athletic trainer has a positive return on investment for employers.
+ATs are highly qualified, multi-skilled health care professionals who collaborate with physicians to provide preventative services, emergency care, clinical diagnosis, therapeutic intervention and rehabilitation of injuries and medical conditions.
+ATs work in collaboration with a physician as prescribed by state licensure statutes.
+ATs improve functional outcomes and specialize in patient education to prevent injury and re-injury.
+Preventative care provided by an AT has a positive return on investment for employers.
 ATs are able to reduce injury and shorten rehabilitation time for their patients, which translates to lower absenteeism from work or school and reduced health care costs for patients.

 The scope of practice of a Certified Athletic Trainer falls within the Five Domains of Athletic Training.

 Download the Guide to Athletic Training Services for more information.